Mikerah/ts-coded-merkle-tree/README.md

 # coded-merkle-tree

-An implementation of coded merkle trees
+A work-in-progress implementation of coded merkle trees in typescript.